-The act itself attempts no definition of domestic violence, as that term is defined differently in different states.
+The act attempts no definition of domestic violence, as that term is defined differently in different states.
 For example, Delaware, Maine, and New Mexico define domestic violence to include not only physical acts of violence, but also acts that cause emotional distress such as stalking and harassment, as well as destruction of property, trespassing, and forcing a person to engage in certain conduct through threats and intimidation.
-DEL.
-CODE ANN. tit.
-10, § 1041 (2009), ME.
-REV. STAT.
-ANN. tit.
+Del.
+Code Ann. tit.
+10, § 1041 (2009), Me.
+Rev. Stat.
+Ann. tit.
 19-A, § 4002 (2008), N.M.
-STAT.
-ANN. § 40-13-2 (West 2008).
+Stat.
+Ann. § 40-13-2 (West 2008).
 Colorado and Idaho, in contrast, limit domestic violence to physical assault.
 Colo.
-Rev. STAT.
-ANN. § 13-14-101 (West 2008), IDAHO CODE ANN. § 39-6303 (2008).
+Rev. Stat.
+Ann. § 13-14-101 (West 2008), Idaho Code Ann. § 39-6303 (2008).

 To avoid these definitional difficulties, the act instead uses the term "coercive or violent relationship" instead of domestic violence.
-Section 14(b).
+Section 15.
 This term encapsulates the core characteristics or a relationship characterized by domestic violence "[p]hysical abuse, alone or in combination with sexual, economic or emotional abuse, stalking or other forms of coercive control, by an intimate partner or household member, often for the purpose of establishing and maintaining power and control over the victim."
-AMERICAN BAR ASSOCIATION, COMMISSION ON DOMESTIC VIOLENCE, STANDARDS OF PRACTICE FOR LAWYERS REPRESENTING VICTIMS OF DOMESTIC VIOLENCE, SEXUAL ASSAULT AND STALKING IN CIVIL PROTECTION ORDER CASES Standard II A (2007).
+American Bar Association, Commission on Domestic Violence, Standards of Practice for Lawyers Representing Victims of Domestic Violence, Sexual Assault and Stalking in Civil Protection Order Cases Standard II A (2007).

 There is no doubt that coercive and violent relationships between intimate partners are part of the history of a significant number of matters that find their way to the legal system and pose a serious, potentially lethal, threat to the safety of a significant number of victims and dependents.
+Domestic violence can arise in many different legal contexts such as a divorce or parenting dispute, the dissolution of a business between formerly intimate partners or in the abuse of the elderly surrounding the distribution of an estate.
 Advocates for victims of domestic violence have, over many years, made great progress in helping make the legal system more responsive to the needs of victims of domestic violence.
 Nonetheless, there is much we do not know about domestic violence and many challenges remain.

 Because of definitional differences and research difficulties we do not know, for example, exactly what percentage of disputes which find their way to lawyers and courts involve coercion and violence between intimate partners.
 Furthermore, despite public education campaigns, victims still are often reluctant to disclose the abuse they suffer.
 See Nancy Ver Steegh & Clare Dalton Report from the Wingspread Conference on Domestic Violence and Family Courts, 46 FAM.
 CT.
 REV. 454 (2008) (report of working group of experienced practitioners and researchers convened by the National Council of Juvenile and Family Court Judges and the Association of Family and Conciliation Courts summarizing the state of research about domestic violence and discussing challenges in making family court interventions more effective with families in which domestic violence has been identified or alleged).